Part of the Revenue Operations series

 What Pipeline Targets Should You Set for the First 90 Days?

-Be specific with targets.
+Be specific.
 Vague goals produce vague results.

-Days 1-15: ICP defined, 500-account list built, sequence written, first 50 Tier 1 emails sent.
-Target: 3-5 replies.
+Days 1-15: ICP defined, list built, sequence written, first Tier 1 touches sent.
+Target a small number of real replies.

 What Happens When You Ignore the "Small List" Approach?